How Much Does a Kitchen Remodel Cost?

 Doors and windows are another variable cost factor, depending on the configuration of the kitchen.
 In general, they can account for about 4 percent of the budget, or about $920 on average.
 In a kitchen that opens to a deck, this will be a larger portion of the budget, while in an open-plan kitchen with no windows or just a small one, it may be less.

 As with countertops, there are myriad material options in kitchen flooring.
 Sheet vinyl and vinyl tile, linoleum, and laminate flooring are, in general, the least expensive options, and modern versions of these materials are quite durable and attractive.
 Ceramic tile and wood, followed by natural stone, are more expensive, and alternative flooring options such as cork and concrete provide additional choices.
 The selection of flooring will depend on both design preferences, durability requirements, and how the homeowner uses the kitchen.
-For example, vinyl floors are an easy-care option and resilient option for families who often let children empty glasses out of a dishwasher; using concrete or ceramic floors is more likely to result in broken dishes.
+For example, vinyl floors are an easy-care and resilient option for families who often let children empty glasses out of a dishwasher; using concrete or ceramic floors is more likely to result in broken dishes.
 Natural wood is beautiful and durable, but it won’t wear well for homeowners with dogs.
-Flooring is expected to make up about 7 percent of the total budget, or approximately $1,610.
+Kitchen flooring costs range between $1,500 and $4,500 with an average cost of $1,610 and make up an average of 7 percent of the total budget.

 Lighting is a factor that homeowners often underestimate when building a plan and budget.
-Kitchens have multiple lighting requirements, and while a pretty fixture in the ceiling and a pendant over the sink are helpful for adding ambient lighting, the real workhorses of the kitchen lighting scheme are the task lights: lighting focused on the spot where the cook stands to chop vegetables, over the stove, or illuminating the eating area.
-It’s advised to have the lighting plan fill about 5 percent of the planned budget, or approximately $1,150.
+Kitchens have multiple lighting options and requirements, and while a pretty fixture in the ceiling and a pendant over the sink are helpful for adding ambient lighting, the real workhorses of the kitchen lighting scheme are the task lights: lighting focused on the spot where the cook stands to chop vegetables, over the stove, or illuminating the eating area.
+Lighting costs anywhere from $500 to $2,000, and it’s advised to have the lighting plan fill about 5 percent of the planned budget, or approximately $1,150.

 Walls and Ceiling